-If you think you might have OCD and want to learn how it’s treated with ERP, schedule a free 15-minute call with the NOCD Care team to learn more about how we can help you.
+If you think you might have OCD and want to learn how it’s treated with ERP, I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment with the NOCD Care team to learn more about how we can help you.

 All of our therapists specialize in OCD and receive ERP-specific training.
 You can also get 24/7 access to personalized self-management tools built by people who have been through OCD and successfully recovered.